-In this month's Visitor Profile we introduce you to our current intern Regitze, and provide a snapshot of her project with us at the Grainger Museum.
+In this month's Intern Profile we introduce you to our current intern Regitze, and provide a snapshot of her project with us at the Grainger Museum.

 Hello Regitze, we are so happy to have you with us at the Grainger Museum.
 Could you tell us a little bit about yourself?

 I am from Denmark, in Australia on a Working Holiday visa.
 I have finished a bachelor’s degree in Educational Science and a master’s degree in educational Sociology back in Denmark.
 I have a soft spot for both history and music.
 As far back as I can remember, I have always enjoyed visiting museums, sucking up and getting all the historical insights, details and stories that are hidden in those amazing places.
 I have played music myself (trumpet) for around 13 years in different marching bands and orchestras and thought that the opportunity for working as an intern at the Grainger Museum would be the greatest combination of both worlds.

 What project are you currently working on here at the Grainger Museum?